 Zoe C, “You say that about lasagna, osso buco, white beans and sausage, meatloaf, cornbread, roasted or friend chicken, pizza, poached eggs, omelets, bacon…shall I go on?”

 “I love Chef and Mac’s cooking, compliments are both sincere and an inducement to keep standards high.
 Mac, can we have waffles tomorrow, or pancakes, I’m up for either.”

 McKenzie blinks at her, which means she heard and understands.

 “When does anyone ever turn down bacon?”

-She has a point, I’ve put crisp bacon strips in a grilled cheese, heaven.
+She has a point, I’ve added crisp bacon strips to a grilled cheese, heaven.

 Nat, “McKenzie made two thousand today.”